-Group A Public Water Supplies • Chapter 246-290 WAC Process and Criteria to Adopt State Action Levels and State Maximum Contaminant Levels
+Group A Public Water Supplies • Chapter 246-290 WAC Process and Criteria to Adopt State Action Levels and State Maximum Contaminant Levels Updated August 2021

-Updated June 2021

-The draft rule establishes the process and criteria to set state action levels (SAL) and state maximum contaminant levels (MCLs) for unregulated contaminants.
+The proposed rule establishes the process and criteria to set state action levels (SAL) and state maximum contaminant levels (MCLs) for unregulated contaminants.

 A "SAL" is the concentration of a contaminant or group of contaminants, without an MCL, established to protect public health.
-If a contaminant with a SAL is detected in a Group A public water system this triggers additional required monitoring.
-If a SAL is exceeded this too triggers additional public monitoring but would also require public notification of the exceedance.
+If a contaminant with a SAL is detected in a Group A public water system, this triggers additional required monitoring.
+If a SAL is exceeded thistoo triggers additional monitoring and would also require public notification of the exceedance.

 A "state MCL" is the concentration of a contaminant or group of contaminants established to protect public health.
-If exceeded, a state MCL triggers required treatment, monitoring, public notification and other associated requirements.
+If exceeded, a state MCL triggers required treatment, monitoring, public notification, and other associated requirements.

-Draft-New Section-315, State Action Levels Criteria to select contaminants
+Proposed-New Section-315, State Action Levels Criteria to select contaminants

-Unregulated contaminants that meet the following criteria can be considered for a SALs:
+Unregulated contaminants that meet the following criteria can be considered for a SAL: